rob550-docs/rob550-docs.github.io/docs/botlab/setup-guide/mbot-system-setup.md

 $ cd ~/mbot_sys_utils/services
 $ ./install_mbot_services.sh
 ```
-After installation, power off the device, then turn it back on and reconnect.
+4. After installation, power off the device, your VS Code connection will drop at this point, then turn the power back on and reconnect to the MBot using VS Code.

-4. Ensure the updates are properly loaded by checking the log:
+5. Ensure the updates are properly loaded by checking the log:
 ```bash
 $ code /var/log/mbot/mbot_start_networking.log
 ```